Multi-vendor Beginner's Guide for Admin

 Task 5: Pay the vendors and track the flow of money to and from the vendors

-Unless the multivendor store/online marketplace uses a payment method that supports automated distribution of the money received from a buyer by way of order payment between the store owner and the vendors (like PayPal Adaptive Payments), all the money from the sales of vendor products ends up in the hands of the store owner who has to handle the distribution.
+Unless the multivendor store/online marketplace uses a payment method that supports automated distribution of the money received from a buyer by way of order payment between the store owner and the vendors (like PayPal for Marketplaces or PayPal Adaptive Payments (Legacy)), all the money from the sales of vendor products ends up in the hands of the store owner who has to handle the distribution.
 The store owner needs to ensure that the money earned by the vendors goes to the vendors, whereas the commission that should be paid by the vendors to the store owner remains in the hands of the store owner.
 X-Cart does the calculation of the amounts earned by the vendors and the amounts earned by the store owner as a commission in each case.
 After a vendor’s product has been sold and the money has been received by the store owner, the vendor can request a payout of the money due to them.
 The store administrator should review the payout request and, after making sure that all is correct, ensure that the money is transferred to the vendor.
-If an order gets cancelled/refunded, the respective adjustments need to be made, and some or all of the money received by the vendor may have to be returned to the store owner so they can handle the refund.
+If an order gets canceled/refunded, the respective adjustments need to be made, and some or all of the money received by the vendor may have to be returned to the store owner so they can handle the refund.
 To keep track of the transactions between the vendors on one end and the store owner on the other, the store administrator has to register all the cases when the money changes hands while being distributed to the vendors or goes back from the vendors to the store owner.
-See Managing vendor transactions for instructions.
+More info on this is available in the section Vendor Payouts and Tracking the Flow of Money to and from the Vendors.

 Help make this document better